 (2) Executive salaries were reduced during the COVID-19 pandemic during the second quarter of 2020.
 Messrs.
 D'Eramo, Wildeboer and Di Tosto took salary reductions of 50% and Messrs.
-Pagliari and Fairchild took salary reductions of 20% in 2020.
+Pagliari and Paine took salary reductions of 20% in 2020.

-(3) PSUs and RSUs are based on the grant date fair value (as calculated under the PRSU Plan) of annual bonuses in the form of RSUs, which also include the grant value of PSUs awarded assuming an adjustment factor of 1 in each of 2019, 2020 and 2021.
+(3) PSUs and RSUs are based on the grant date fair value (as calculated under the PRSU Plan) of annual bonuses in the form of RSUs, which also include the grant value of PSUs awarded assuming an adjustment factor of 1 in each of 2020, 2021 and 2022.
 DSUs are based on the grant date fair value (as calculated under the DSU Plan).

 (4) Represents options granted during the year.
 The Company has adopted fair value accounting for options granted under its stock option plan using the Black-Scholes fair value option pricing method.
-For additional details, please see Note 17 of the Company's annual audited financial statements for the year ended December 31, 2021 filed under the Company's SEDAR profile at www.sedar.com.
+For additional details, please see Note 16 of the Company's annual audited financial statements for the year ended December 31, 2022 filed under the Company's SEDAR profile at www.sedar.com.

 (5) Amounts disclosed under the "Annual Incentive Plan" column include bonuses paid under the employment contracts.
-Bonuses were paid in 2019, 2020 and 2021 in accordance with the employment contracts, and were adjusted by the Board to exclude from the overall calculations the second quarter in 2020 and the third and fourth quarters in 2021.
+Bonuses were paid in 2020, 2021 and 2022 in accordance with the employment contracts, and were adjusted by the Board to exclude from the overall calculations the second quarter in 2020 and the third and fourth quarters in 2021.

 (6) Represents payment under ESOP.
 See "Executive Share Ownership Policy".

-- (7) Perquisites and other personal benefits do not exceed the lesser of \$50,000 and 10% of the total annual salary and bonuses.
-For Mr. D'Eramo, this amount represents life insurance premiums paid by the Company. - (8) Mr. D'Eramo's annual base salary is \$725,000, but fixed at a \$CDN/US dollar exchange rate of 0.8946. - (9) Share based awards include PRSU and/or DSU grants.
+(7) Perquisites and other personal benefits do not exceed the lesser of \$50,000 and 10% of the total annual salary and bonuses.
+For Mr. D'Eramo, this amount represents life insurance premiums paid by the Company.

+(8) Mr. D'Eramo's annual base salary is \$725,000, but fixed at a \$CDN/US dollar exchange rate of 0.8946.